facebookresearch/fair_self_supervision_benchmark/README.md

 # FAIR Self-Supervision Benchmark

 This code provides various benchmark (and legacy) tasks for evaluating quality of visual representations learned by various self-supervision approaches.
+This code corresponds to our work on [Scaling and Benchmarking Self-Supervised Visual Representation Learning](https://arxiv.org/abs/1905.01235).
+The code is written in
-This code is written in Python and uses Caffe2 frontend as available in PyTorch 1.0.
+Python and uses Caffe2 frontend as available in PyTorch 1.0.
 We hope that this benchmark release will provided a consistent evaluation strategy that will allow measuring the progress in self-supervision easily.